tsunami643/blog/_posts/2016-03-23-spring-cleaning-2016.md

     dota_respawn_roshan

-And a command to remove all the trees on the map would be cool. *-trees* respawns all of them, but a command that does the opposite would be convenient.
+And a command to remove all the trees on the map would be sweet. *-trees* respawns all of them, but a command that does the opposite would be convenient.

 Cool, thanks.